IBM-Blockchain-Archive/learn-chaincode/README.md

-#How to write Chaincode
+# How to write chaincode

-##What is covered?
+{: #hellocc}
+This tutorial demonstrates the basic building blocks and functionality necessary to build an elementary chaincode application.
 You will be incrementally building up to a working chaincode that will be able to create generic assets.
-Then you will interact with the chaincode via the network's API.
+Then, you will interact with the chaincode by using the network's API.
+After reading and completing this tutorial, you should be able to explicitly answer the following questions:
+- What is chaincode?
+- How do I implement the chaincode?
+- What dependencies exist?
+- What are the major functions?
+- How do I pass different values to my arguments?
+- How do I securely enroll a user on my network?
+- How do I compile my chaincode?
+- How do I interact with my chaincode by using the REST API?

 ##What is chaincode?
 Chaincode is a piece of code that lets you interact with a network's shared ledger.
 Whenever you 'invoke' a transaction on the network, you are effectively calling a function in a piece of chaincode that reads and writes values to the ledger.